frontend-knowledge-hub/react-hub/README.md

 # React Knowledge HUB 🖖

-Welcome to the **Vue Knowledge HUB**, your go-to repository for all things Vue.js!
-Whether you're a beginner or an experienced developer, this repository is designed to help you learn, share, and grow as a Vue developer.
+Welcome to the **React Knowledge HUB**, your go-to repository for all things React!
+Whether you're a beginner or an experienced developer, this repository is designed to help you learn, share, and grow as a React developer.

 ## 📚 What's Inside
 WIP